Fresh Data Is Here for Person, Company & Employee Search API Endpoints Learn more

 In this article, I’ll be showing you two different ways to search on LinkedIn without using your personal account.

-But first, if you’re the type that just wants to browse LinkedIn anonymously without sending notifications that you’ve viewed an individual's profile, let me start from the very basics of accomplishing that:
+But first, if you’re the type that just wants to browse LinkedIn anonymously without sending notifications that you’ve viewed an individual's profile, let me start from the very basics of accomplishing that.
+Additionally, consider the expertise of a professional linkedIn profile writer to enhance your online presence effectively.

 Browse LinkedIn anonymously using your own account